Overview:

 You can call me any day of the week (at reasonable hours except

-help them make their room look more homely.
+hangings etc to help them make their room look more homely.

 In addition, in the rare event that problems occur at a social